 Thai artist, Sudrak Khongpuang is visiting Los Angeles from her home in Thailand seeking creative ideas, concepts and media to add to her art practice.
 She will be working in Zask Studios in Rancho Palos Verdes for the month of January and will complete her residency and art exhibition in February at SoLA Gallery.
 Visitors will be welcome to visit the artist at Zask Studios in January and at SoLA Gallery in February as part of SBC SoLA residency program.

-Sudrak Khongpuang had an exhibition with South Bay Contemporary at the LOFT in San Pedro in Jan 2015.
 This is the second residency and exhibition with SBC for Sudrak Khongpuang.

-A Tale of Two Shores
+Sudrak Khongpuang: A Tale of Two Shores, Residency & Exhibition

 With a vivid visual memory and oil colors in various earthy shades, Thai artist Sudrak Khongpuang approaches her canvas, intent on creating the lush landscape that has brought her happiness since childhood.
 She devoted the first six years of her career to discovering the medium and content that she produces now: surreal displays of nature with a vibrancy and attentiveness akin to viewing the world with young eyes.
 But she visits California from Thailand for a residency and exhibition with South Bay Contemporary SoLA Gallery to explore her skills, adopt new concepts, and, of course, acquire more memories to tap for inspiration.

 “Both Ben [Zask] and I work with found objects in order to not consume so much,” said Peggy Sivert Zask, South Bay Contemporary SoLA Gallery executive director.
 “Sudrak has been influenced by that attitude, so rather than do sculpture, since she’s a painter, she’s taking found objects and painting on them, dimensionalizing the format she’s painting on.”